Clean Air Zone

-From 1 June 2021, Birmingham city centre will be designated a Clean Air Zone in order to reduce air pollution.
-This means that vehicles which do not meet satisfactory emission levels will be subject to a clean air charge by Birmingham City Council.
+Birmingham city centre is now a designated Clean Air Zone in order to reduce air pollution.
+This means that vehicles which do not meet satisfactory emission levels are subject to a clean air charge by Birmingham City Council.
 This is a fee of £8 per day to enter the zone regardless of how many times you enter that day.

 Most people’s cars (around 80%) have low emissions and therefore will not be asked to pay a charge, however the drivers of older/less eco-friendly vehicles which do not meet the standards (known as non-compliant vehicles) will be required to pay the charge.